japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 extends CoarseGrainedClusterMessage
 ----

-NOTE: `KillTask` is sent when `CoarseGrainedSchedulerBackend` xref:scheduler:CoarseGrainedSchedulerBackend.adoc#killTask[kills a task].
+NOTE: `KillTask` is sent when `CoarseGrainedSchedulerBackend` scheduler:CoarseGrainedSchedulerBackend.md#killTask[kills a task].

-When `KillTask` is received, DriverEndpoint finds `executor` (in xref:scheduler:CoarseGrainedSchedulerBackend.adoc#executorDataMap[executorDataMap] registry).
+When `KillTask` is received, DriverEndpoint finds `executor` (in scheduler:CoarseGrainedSchedulerBackend.md#executorDataMap[executorDataMap] registry).

-If found, DriverEndpoint xref:executor:CoarseGrainedExecutorBackend.adoc#KillTask[passes the message on to the executor] (using its registered RPC endpoint for `CoarseGrainedExecutorBackend`).
+If found, DriverEndpoint executor:CoarseGrainedExecutorBackend.md#KillTask[passes the message on to the executor] (using its registered RPC endpoint for `CoarseGrainedExecutorBackend`).

 Otherwise, you should see the following WARN in the logs: